Girls in Physics Events

 Promotion: Flyers for each breakfast will be available by the end of January.
 They will include details about the venue, the topic and the speaker.

-Interested in being a guest at one or more breakfasts next year?
+Interested in being a guest at one or more breakfasts?

 If you are a young woman studying physics or engineering or working in these fields and would like to participate in this event, share a table with secondary students and meet with other young women in your field, please contact Vicphysics or go here to enter your details on line.
 There is no cost.

-The Girls in Physics Breakfasts are organised by the Vicphysics Teachers' Network and supported by funding from the Laby Foundation and sponsorships from ANSTO, the Victorian Branch of the Australian Institute of Physics, the ARC Centre of Excellence in Future Low Energy Electronic Technologies (FLEET), the Department of Physics and Astronomy at Swinburne University, the School of Engineering at Deakin University in Geelong, the College of Engineering and Science at Victoria University, the College of Science, Health and Engineering at La Trobe University and the Faculty of Science and Technology at Federation University.
+The Girls in Physics Breakfasts are organised by the Vicphysics Teachers' Network and supported by funding from the Laby Foundation and sponsorships the Victorian Branch of the Australian Institute of Physics, the ARC Centre of Excellence in Future Low Energy Electronic Technologies (FLEET), the School of Engineering at Deakin University in Geelong, the College of Science, Health and Engineering at La Trobe University and the Faculty of Science and Technology at Federation University.
+The program is also supported by the Royal Society of Victoria.

 The 2018 Breakfast Program: Final Breakfast talk for 2018 live streamed.